 Never mind that no Ghanaian has ever advocated for gay marriage or gay rights.
 This new rage was sparked by the legalization of gay marriage in the United States of America.
 Ghanaians have taken the ruling personal.

 Christian leaders need to focus on the real problems facing the nation.
-Ghana is a deeply religious country; it was even ranked the world’s most religious country twice.
+Ghana is a profoundly religious country; it was even ranked the world’s most religious nation twice.
 About 70 percent of Ghana’s population are Christians.

 In spite of all the religiosity, nothing here suggests a fear in any God.
 We are corrupt and dirty.
 Ghanaians spit, urinate and litter at will.
 Our towns and cities are buried under filth.
 Liquid waste is dumped into the sea.
 Recently a study found South Sudan cleaner than Ghana.

 Ghana always makes the list of the most corrupt countries in the world.
 According to the Ministry of Finance, Ghana loses GHC 30 billion to corruption every year.
-GHC1.8 billion was lost in the SADA/GYEEDA scandal and questionable judgement debts in the last three years alone.
+GHC1.8 billion was lost in the SADA/GYEEDA scandal and dubious judgment debts in the last three years alone.
 The Opportunities to ‘create, loot and share’ are created by Ghanaians who go to church every day of the week.